 At the medical facility, EMTs and Paramedics help transfer patients to the emergency department, report their observations and actions to staff, and may provide additional emergency treatment.
 After each run, EMTs and Paramedics replace used supplies and check equipment.
 If a transported patient had a contagious disease, EMTs and Paramedics decontaminate the interior of the ambulance and report cases to the proper authorities.

-A MEMS ambulance crew generally consists of one EMT-Basic and one Paramedic.
-The Paramedic is the senior crew member responsible for the ambulance and direction of the EM-Basic.
-Both are Arkansas Certified and certified through the National Registry of Emergency Medical Technicians (NREMT).
+A MEMS ambulance crew generally consists of one EMT and one Paramedic.
+The Paramedic is the senior crew member responsible for the ambulance and direction of the EMT.
+Both are Arkansas Licensed and certified through the National Registry of Emergency Medical Technicians (NREMT).

-The EMT-Basic assists the Paramedic and is trained to care for patients on accident scenes.
-The EMT-B has the emergency skills to assess a patient' s condition and manage respiratory, cardiac, and trauma emergencies.
+The EMT assists the Paramedic and is trained to care for patients on accident scenes.
+The EMT has the emergency skills to assess a patient's condition and manage respiratory, cardiac, and trauma emergencies.

 Paramedics provide the most extensive pre-hospital care.
 In addition to the procedures already described, Paramedics may administer drugs orally and intravenously, interpret electrocardiograms (EKGs), perform endotracheal intubations, and use monitors and other complex equipment.

-Formal training and certification is needed to become an EMT or Paramedic.
-To maintain certification, EMTs and Paramedics must re-register, usually every 2 years.
+Formal training and licensure is needed to become an EMT or Paramedic.
+To maintain qualifications, EMTs and Paramedics must re-register, usually every 2 years.
 In order to re-register, an individual must be working as an EMT or Paramedic and meet a continuing education requirement which is offered through MEMS Training Facility.